ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - RC Controller now suppresses vanilla ping behavior while triggering an AI override (may be reverted in config).
 - Potential fix for Scavenger's Rucksack slot swapping not working in multiplayer.
 - Fixed missing Risk of Options integration on `Tinker's Satchel/Items.FudgeDice/BoostAmount`.

-**3.8.0**

-- Balance pass:
-	- Celestial Gambit:
-		- Partial rework.
-			- No longer debuffs health nor prevents jumping.
-			- Now gradually removes bonus items from the teleporter pool and gives them to enemies while the player carrying Celestial Gambit remains in midair.
-After 20 seconds of airtime (configurable), all bonus items will have been given to enemies.
-			- The more stacks of Celestial Gambit an airborne player has, the faster bonus items will be given to enemies.
-- Fixed Kintsugi not counting itself as a valid item.
-- Fixed Kintsugi granting 1/100 of the intended armor and crit chance bonuses.
-- Kintsugi now uses internal item names by default, but may also accept name tokens if prefixed with "@".